isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-sprayer-for-fence-stain/index.md

 Graco recommends you use an extension rod (20-inch) while you're spraying the decks.
 But you may use a brush to hinder stain pooling or unevenness - when your painting technique is off.
 So, when staining the fence, a suitable sprayer or spray gun will allow you to work on the surfaces easily and fast.
 I know that you may opt to use a painting contractor, but a sprayer will make your DIY staining project exciting.

-Pros: - Can spray your unthinned paints - No filling required thanks to its flexible Suction hose. - Newbie friendly for airless spraying - Offers an output of 0.
-38 horsepower - Allows easy movement due to the 25-foot hose - The spray gunis Lightweight. - Its pump is the Floor-standing type. - Approved for staining large fencing projects
+Pros:
+- Can spray your unthinned paints
+- No filling required thanks to its flexible Suction hose.
+- Newbie friendly for airless spraying
+- Offers an output of 0.
+38 horsepower
+- Allows easy movement due to the 25-foot hose
+- The spray gunis Lightweight.
+- Its pump is the Floor-standing type.
+- Approved for staining large fencing projects

+Cons:
-Cons: - Challenging to clean - The high power setting may lead to large overspray
+- Challenging to clean
+- The high power setting may lead to large overspray

-> See Also: > Baby Safe Paint for Crib

 ###  [2.
 Wagner-Spraytech 0518080 Stain Sprayer for Fences, Woodworking, and Decks](https://www.amazon.com/dp/B003PGQI48/?tag=p-policy-20)